 Microsoft 365 User Activity Report – Script Execution Steps:

-Step 3: To run this script, you can choose any one of the methods below.
+To run this script, you can choose any of the methods below.

-Method 1: Execute the script with a non-MFA account
+Method 1: Execute the script with MFA and non-MFA account

 1 |

-Method 2: Execute the script using an MFA account
+Method 2: Execute the script by explicitly mentioning credentials.

 1 |